Cake stand: Structure

-A cake stand is a multi-layered or single layered stool-like hosting object.
+A cake stand is a multi-layered or single-layered stool-like hosting object.
+A multi-tiered cake stand is also known as an étagère, with each layer known as a tier.

 Usually with a supporting spin in the middle, parallel plates, and plates arranged by size with the largest plate at the bottom.
 The plates are usually circular.
 The plates are connected to the posts with a mechanical fastener.
 The shape and size of the posts vary based on design.
 For wedding cake stands, the design is usually multi-layered and tall.
 The top layer is the smallest, usually with a decoration on the top of the cake stand.
 The plates may be supported by one centred post sharing the same core, or there could be multiple posts with dislocated centre structure to provide the visual multi-structured effect.
-The multiple tier centre stand includes a centre support that has multiple tiers, and multiple plates and posts which are connected together by mechanical fastener.
+The multiple-tier centre stand includes a centre support that has multiple tiers, and multiple plates and posts which are connected together by mechanical fastener.
 In some designs the lower deck of the cake stand, at least two of the plates, can be disassembled into two pieces.